MikaelMayer/Sketch-n-Script/README.md

 **/!\ Always pull your online changes locally before merging other branches locally.**

+## Ignore files

+If you don't want that clasp push some files or folders, note that `clasp` ignores files

+* That start with a .
+* That don't have an accepted file extension
+* That are ignored (filename matches a glob pattern in the `.claspignore` file)

 ## Publishing the add-on (for authors only)

 * Make sure all changes are pushed online.